 1. First And Foremost, It’s Best To Let Your Mustache Grow

-No duh right?
+No duh, right?

-I mean, why would you be even reading this article in the first place if you haven’t tried this already?
+I mean, why would you even be reading this article in the first place if you haven’t tried this already?

-While this may SEEM obvious, it’s worth stressing right off the bat.
+While this may seem obvious, it’s worth stressing right off the bat.